 He didn't say much.
 Actually, he much preferred to listen.

-I think a lot of Lean leaders try to practice the old expression that we have two ears and one mouth – use them in that proportion.
-Being a Lean leader means gathering data and facts – which means listening to people is important.
-If you think you have all of the answers, you probably won’t do well in a Lean environment.
+I think many Lean leaders try to practice the old expression that we have two ears and one mouth – use them in that proportion.
+Being a Lean leader means gathering data and facts – which means listening to people is essential.
+If you think you have all of the answers, you probably won't do well in a Lean environment.